cbdevnet/rtl2dot/README.md

 * `--ignore <regex>`	Regular expression describing function names to be ignored
 * `--root <function>`	Select the function to use as root node of the graph

+Any other arguments are treated as input files.
+If no input files are given, input is expected on stdin.

 ## License
 This program is free software.
 It comes without any warranty, to the extent permitted by applicable law.
 You can redistribute it